Mokayed/Mini-Project-Web-Services/README.md

 </p>

 <h4>SOAP service:</h4>

 <p>
 The soap service contains an "xsd" file which defines methods and objects that are needed in the WSLD url.
 With the use of dependencies such as WSDL4j and jaxb2 we could autogenerate the classes and methods from the xsd file.
 The data in the service is saved in a hashmap.
-Our endpoints have four operations: see sustomer, see balance of customer-account, deposit to account, withdraw from account.
+Our endpoints have four operations:
+  1-see customer
+  2-see balance of customer-account,
+  3-deposit to account,
+  4-withdraw from account.
 </p>

 <h1>Setup<g-emoji class="g-emoji" alias="gear" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2699.png">⚙️</g-emoji></h1>